Office

 20% of staff turnover occurs during the first 45 days of employment.
 Months have been spent looking for the right candidate, interviewing, negotiating, you finally get them in the door and so much hinges on that initial experience.

-So why is it that even with very expensive onboarding software, highly capable and motivated HR teams new joiners are often still wandering around aimlessly, filling out confusing forms twice (one for payroll, once for HR), unsure of who they’re supposed to meet or where they’re supposed to go.
+So why is it that even with very expensive onboarding software, highly capable and motivated HR teams still struggle to deliver a connected, intuitive experience for new joiners who are often left wandering around aimlessly, filling out confusing forms twice (one for payroll, once for HR), unsure of who they’re supposed to meet or where they’re supposed to go?

 So many onboarding software projects end up in the graveyard of failed initiatives.
 Let’s dive into the uncomfortable truths behind these failures.